Security and Privacy on Generative Data in AIGC: A Survey: Privacy on Generative Data

 Researchers have suggested some available solutions to mitigate data replication for privacy protection.
 Bai et al. \cite{bai2022reducing} proposed memorization rejection in the training loss, which abandons generative data that are near-duplicates of training data.

 Deduplicating training datasets is also a possible option.
-OpenAI has verified its effectiveness using the distributed nearest neighbor search on Dall-E2 \cite{DALL-E}.
+OpenAI has verified its effectiveness using the distributed nearest neighbor search on Dall-E2.
 Nikhil \textit{et al.} \cite{kandpal2022deduplicating} studied a variety of LLMs and showed that the likelihood of a duplicated text sequence appearing is correlated with the number of occurrences of that sequence in the training data.
 In addition, they also verified that replicated text sequences are greatly reduced when duplicates are eliminated.

 Differential privacy \cite{abadi2016deep} is a recommended solution, which introduces noises during training to ensure the generative data is differentially private with respect to the training data.
 RDP-GAN \cite{ma2023rdp} adds differential noises on the value of the loss function of a discriminator during training, which achieves a differentially private GAN.
 DPDMs \cite{dockhorn2022differentially} enhances privacy via differentially private stochastic gradient descent, which also allows the generative data to retain a high level of availability to support multiple vision tasks.
-Compared to DPDMs, Ghalebikesabi \textit{et al.} \cite{ghalebikesabi2023differentially} enabled to accurately train larger models and to achieve a high utility on more challenging datasets such as CIFAR-10.
+Compared to DPDMs, Ghalebikesabi \textit{et al.} \cite{ghalebikesabi2023differentially} enabled to accurately train larger models and to achieve a high utility on more challenging datasets such as CIFAR-10. {PrivImage \cite{ 299531} was proposed based on that the distribution of public data used should be similar to the distribution of sensitive data.
+Therefore, PrivImage elaborately selects similar distribution pre-training data, facilitating the efficient creation of DP datasets with high fidelity and utility.
+Unlike existing work that only considers DM as a regular deep model, dp-promise \cite{298240} was the first work to implement (approximate) DP using DM noise, It employs a two-stage DM training process to reduce the overall noise injection, effectively achieving the privacy-utility tradeoff.}

 Detecting replicated content is a remedial solution, which detects whether the generative data is in training data and then determines whether to use it.
 Stability AI provides a tool \cite{Beaumont} to support the identification of the replicated images.
 Somepalli \textit{et al.} \cite{somepalli2023diffusion} developed image similarity metrics that are diverse on self-supervised learning and based on an image retrieval framework to search for copying behavior.